-Interns also had the opportunity to visit the American Angus Association headquarters in Saint Joseph, Mo., as well as visit to Certified Angus Beef LLC in Wooster, Ohio.
-They also had the chance to participate in other Angus and beef cattle educational events and activities off the farm, such as conferences, field days and so on.
+During the internship, recipients visit both the American Angus Association headquarters in Saint Joseph, Mo., and Certified Angus Beef headquarters in Wooster, Ohio.
+Additionally, interns get the opportunity to participate in numerous Angus and beef cattle activities off the farm, such as educational events, conferences and field days.

-The Talon intern is compensated by the Angus Foundation through the Angus/Talon Youth Educational Learning Program Endowment Fund.
+Compensation for Talon interns is provided by the Angus Foundation through the Angus/Talon Youth Educational Learning Program Endowment Fund.

 Start a dialogue, stay on topic and be civil.